wiheto/teneto/docs/tutorial/tenetobids/io.rst

         params = json.load(f)
     tnet = teneto.TenetoBIDS(**params)

+All the history (in tnet.history) is preserved when saving.
-Note that any loaded files need to be reloaded.
+However, any loaded files need to be reloaded.